Who Is Responsible for Debts After Death?

 Answer a few questions to get a clearer next step.

-After someone dies, their debts become obligations of the estate.
-During probate, the executor notifies creditors and pays valid debts from estate funds before distributing anything to heirs.
+When someone dies, their debts do not automatically transfer to their heirs.
+Instead, those debts become obligations of the estate.
+The executor or administrator uses estate assets to pay valid debts before distributing anything to beneficiaries.

 Not sure what applies to your situation?